FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

     it is useful to know the actual maximum data rate that the device can support.

-However, many benchmarking teams accept a small, non-zero loss ratio as the goal for their load search.
+However, many benchmarking teams accept a low, non-zero loss ratio as the goal for their load search.

 Motivations are many: